What constitutes a good day in the mountains?

 Quickly, I learned why perhaps only a few brave the area during such a shoulder season.
 The more I followed the road, the less road there was, and the deeper the snow became; after another mile, the road probably wasn't visible even a quarter of the time, and I sometimes followed what I assumed was the course and at other times just traveled cross-country in the direction I needed to go.

 The snow was awful.
 Third real bummer of the day.
-This was not the hard-packed deep snow of early summer that makes for good travel conditions; it was rotten, posthole-quality snow, and I did a lot of sinking to my knees and deeper.
+This was not hard-packed deep snow that makes for good travel conditions; it was rotten, posthole-quality snow, and I did a lot of sinking to my knees and deeper.
 What should have been an easy 4.5-mile hike turned into an exhausting, frustrating affair.
 And two of the three stream crossings were almost wades.

 But the scenery took a lot of the pain away.
 Snowy peaks formed majestic backdrops for glistening lakes that otherwise would have been ringed by campfires and anglers.
 Out there, it was just I and the sun, the wind, the wildflowers, the water, and…the thunder.